2024 Conference

 Practical ideas on finally completing (or starting) the novel or other work that you have been postponing writing since Reagan was president.
 Prolific best-selling and award-winning author Don Keith, who overcame laziness, a demanding media career, procrastination, and abundant soul-crushing rejection to publish 42 (and counting) books—fiction and non-fiction—offers tips on getting past “writer’s block” and some of those other imaginary impediments to authors whose muses have suddenly ceased being chatty.

-Join two seasoned publishing professionals as they share insider tips and strategies for successfully navigating the world of book publishers and literary magazines.
+Join a seasoned publishing professional as she shares insider tips and strategies for successfully navigating the world of book publishers.
 Learn the dos and don'ts of crafting compelling queries, proposals, and submissions.
 Get your questions answered and gain valuable insights to boost your chances of getting published.

 "Understanding the Art of Mystery Writing" - T.K.
 Thorne and Debra Goldstein